10 Best Power Racks Reviewed and Compared

 - Not the best design of the bar catches/liftoffs

 The construction and structure design may be the most important characteristics of a power rack.
-The best racks use stainless steel as the main material for the weight bearing structure and metal bolts to join different parts.
-The more steel (lower gauges mean a bigger thickness of the metal – retrogressive unit), bolts, cornering, and other stabilizing parts, the merrier.
+The best racks use stainless steel as the main material for the weight bearing structure, and metal bolts to join different parts.
+The more steel, bolts, cornering, and other stabilizing parts, the merrier.
 Furthermore, the structural design is also very important to evaluate.
-Having a low and stable center of gravity, many base legs, a large contact area with the floor, asymmetric build, and so on, are all important proprieties which have to be examined.
+Having a low and stable center of gravity, many base legs, a large contact area with the floor, asymmetric build, and so on, are all important proprieties for stability of the equipment and safety.
 Last but not least, the auxiliary parts also need an inspection.
-Non-structural parts such as the rubber caps, the paint, the overall finish of the rack, and so on will definitely give away the manufacturer’s meticulosity or lack thereof.
+Non-structural parts such as the rubber caps, the paint, the overall finish of the rack, and so on, will definitely give away the manufacturer’s attention to safety details (or lack thereof).

 A standard power rack will also dispose of some kind of a pull-up bar, which is essential to the development of the back muscles.
 No other exercise can substitute the pull-up and chin-up.
 The best power racks present a complex pull-up bar, meaning it has multiple grips and bent tips.
 A triceps dip station is also fairly common on a power rack.
 Such a compound exercise is very effective in stimulating all the triceps heads, although is not an irreplaceable exercise.
 Other machines such as cable crossovers, lat pulldown machines, and similar gear are also useful, although less important for developing a complete physique than the pull-up bar and dip handlebars.
 So, the importance order of the accessories on a power rack is as follows: pull-up bar, triceps dip station, and then other types of machinery.